marekmatej/buildout-odoo-postgres/README.md

 ```

 # TODO

-- move Usage to fabric
+- move Usage to Fabric
-- generate apache and nginx config for virualhost with buildout
+- generate Apache and Nginx config for virualhost with Buildout

 # Contributors